 Configuration Guide

-Configure Respira for WordPress with Cursor, Codex, Claude Code, and other AI clients using dashboard-generated MCP setup and multi-site config.
+Configure Respira for WordPress with Claude Cowork, Cursor, Codex, Claude Code, and other AI clients using dashboard-generated MCP setup and multi-site config.

 This page focuses on the standalone Respira MCP server configuration path.